 Since 1946, the Rhode Island Philharmonic has presented annual schooltime education concerts to area students at the VETS in Providence.
 Over the past few years as many as 7,000 students annually have enjoyed a variety of concert themes including Assembling the Orchestra (2011), Sounds of Nature (2010), Dance Around the World (2009) and Tunes & Tales (2008).

 Since 2012, the Philharmonic has partnered with Carnegie Hall’s Weill Music Institute to produce interactive concerts based on Carnegie Hall’s highly successful Link Up series.
-These concerts have included The Orchestra Sings (2012), teaching students about melody; and The Orchestra Moves (2013), teaching students about movement in music.
-The Orchestra Rocks, a concert about rhythm, is slated for 2014, with 9:45 and 11:30 am performances scheduled for April 8th, 9th, and 10th.
+These concerts have included The Orchestra Sings, teaching students about melody; The Orchestra Moves, teaching students about movement in music; and The Orchestra Rocks, a concert about rhythm.

 Link Up is a music education program conceived to connect classroom with concert hall.
 It is designed for students in grades 3-5, but may also be appropriate for older or younger audiences, depending on musical interest.
 No prior music experience required.
 Each participating student receives a quality soprano recorder and workbook, as part of a 12-unit curriculum that teaches basic music literacy through performance and creative work.
 The curriculum culminates in a lively interactive concert at The VETS.
 Watch below the feature on 2012's The Orchestra Sings done by WPRI 12’s The Rhode Show.